Loading...

 Tailwind CSS offers several advantages:

-• Faster Development
+• ⚡ Faster Development

-• Consistent Design
+• 🎯 Consistent Design

-• Built-In Responsive Design
+• 📱 Built-In Responsive Design

-• Lightweight in Production
+• 🪶 Lightweight in Production

 Getting Started with Tailwind CSS

-There are multiple ways to use Tailwind via CDN, npm, or through frameworks like Next.js, Laravel, Angular, Sveltekit, Laravel or other frameworks.
+You can install Tailwind via CDN, npm, or through frameworks like Next.js, Laravel, Angular, Sveltekit, Laravel or other frameworks.

 How to install Tailwind CSS V4

-Install tailwindcss and @tailwindcss/cli via npm.
+Install Tailwind and CLI via npm.

 npm install tailwindcss @tailwindcss/cli